Sore wrists and hands can be a common problem that e-bike riders face.

 Adjust your own posture while riding an e-bike

 One of the main ways to help take some of the pressure off your hands and wrists is by investing in e-Biking gear that was specifically designed to do so.

-First, biking gloves that have gel padding will help to protect your ulnar muscle, since they help soften the impact of road vibration via handlebars by absorbing shocks.
+First, biking gloves (for men, for women) that have gel padding will help to protect your ulnar muscle, since they help soften the impact of road vibration via handlebars by absorbing shocks.
 Padded gloves also aid in maintaining a good grip, allowing you to soften your hold and avoiding over-tightening your muscles while you ride.

 Padded handlebar tape is a good option to explore.
 E-Bike riders can also add foam or gel padding on the top of their handlebars, in order to reinforce and cushion the area where their wrists and hands rest.

 As mentioned before, one of the main culprits of soreness is by leaning forward and resting your weight on your wrists and hands.
 Unless you can ride your e-Bike by only lightly resting your hands on the handlebars, you will need to check your e-Bike’s positioning.

 Fitting your e-Bike to properly ensure that your weight is distributed evenly when you ride – and ensuring you are not leaning forward much but are in fact relatively straight-backed – so as not to rely too heavily on any one area of your body, is essential to avoiding sore wrists and hands.

 Another good way to tell if your e-Bike is properly fitted is to be conscious of how you are holding your handlebars.
 Make sure to keep your elbows, hands, and shoulders relaxed while you ride, and try to avoid holding you bars too tightly or over-grip (a common occurrence particularly amongst e-Bikers who use eMTBs, or e-Mountain Bikes).